fksalviano/api-crud/README.md

 ### Dependency Injection

 The project uses Dependence Injection to build the container services and uses self-installers to add each Use Case on the container independently.

+## Tests

+- **Unit Tests**:
+    Tests for each class and methods independently.

+- **Integration Tests**:
+    Tests for each endpoint call testing the integration of all classes and methods.

 ## Configuration